janeslagle/CS_138_final_project/README.md

 **main.py**:
 By following the steps outlined in the "To Run and View Results" section above, we can run 'main.py' to obtain results for each of our three algorithms.
 For each algorithm the following results are obtained:

-- a plot showing the culmulative rewards over all episodes
-- a plot showing the average reward per episode for all episodes (both the original and smoothed version)
+- a plot showing (1) the culmulative rewards over all episodes and (2) the average reward per episode for all episodes (both the original and smoothed version)
-- a plot showing the remaining budget for all episodes
-- a plot showing the deteoriation over episodes
+- a plot showing (1) the remaining budget for all episodes and (2) the deteoriation over episodes
 - the initial state condition of the bridge
 - the initial budget of the bridge
 - the average culmulative reward